Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 They weren’t going to like being outnumbered on the council one bit.

 One step at a time, Caruthers reminded himself.
 For now, there was a whole planet down there with a 100% implanted population.
-The Gaoians had blown up that relay and earned them a reprieve, but as soon as the Hierarchy built a replacement---a process that might take weeks or might take decades, nobody knew which---the biodrones would be slaves again.
+The Gaoians had blown up that relay and earned them a reprieve, but as soon as the Hierarchy built a replacement - a process that might take weeks or might take decades, nobody knew which - the biodrones would be slaves again.

 His job for now was to feed them, help them get their economy back up and running, in the longer-term…